rswinkle/CVector/README.md

 I plan to continue to improve/modify it but probably only in minor ways and only if I think something should be changed.
-This library is mostly for my own use but I thought I would share it and use it as a platform to learn TDD, CUnit and Doxygen.
+This library is mostly for my own use but I thought I would share it and use it as a platform to learn CUnit and Doxygen.

 You can probably get Cunit from your package manager but